Website Redesign: Tips & Considerations for Developing a Research Plan

 As a UXer if you are involved in the discovery and definition phase then consider yourself lucky, because you are probably working for an organization with a high level of UX maturity.
 This is the phase where you discover the reasons why the redesign is happening, start to gather insights from users and define which KPIs you’re going to focus on and benchmark against.

-Research methods that are helpful during the early phase of a redesign project:
+User research methods that are helpful during the early phase of a redesign project:

 - Ethnographic research: Visiting your customers / users for first hand observations.